doguuokms/doguuokms/README.md

 # Hi there my name is Doğukan Okumuş  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" style="max-width: 100%; width:45px; height:45px; display: inline-block;" data-target="animated-image.originalImage">
 <hr>

-Hello, I am Doğukan Okumuş.
-I am a self-taught software developer.
-I have a very ambitious and determined nature.
-I would like to state that I am passionately committed to the software industry.
-I want to be permanent in this sector, to take part in good projects, to develop good projects, to do what I love.<h3/>
+ I have 1.5 years of experience as a software developer.
+I am currently studying occupational health and safety at Anadolu University.
+I am also a student of Istanbul University Web Design and Coding.

+I am open to self-development and have a very ambitious nature.
+I am compatible with teamwork.In the projects I enter, I design front-ends responsively using HTML , CSS, SASS, Bootstrap, Tailwind Css, Material UI, JavaScript, jQuery, React, VueJS and I use Gulp structure and Nunjuck template engineering while developing projects.
+I take great care to work pixel perfect according to the design in Figma.
+While doing all this, I improve my research skills using google, team play and programming languages.
+I learn about the operation of the project and the test stages before the project goes live.
+I have experience in using Jira to manage and track projects.<h3/>
   <br>
   Glad to see you here! 😄